-Employers have a duty to notify their staff as to the personal and sensitive personal data they hold, tell them how it will be processed, obtain their consent to such processing.
+Employers have a duty to notify their staff as to the personal and sensitive personal data they hold, tell them how it will be processed and obtain their consent to process the data.
 Such data must be kept securely.
-Data must be processed in accordance with the provisions of the Data Protection Act 1988 and the various Data Protection Codes issued by the Information Commissioner.
+Data must be processed in accordance with the provisions of the Data Protection Act 1988 and the various Data Protection Codes issued by the Information Commissioner's Office.
 Failure to comply carries civil penalties.
 Workers have the right to request copies of personal data held in relation to them by the employer.